Minimum R\'enyi Entropy Portfolios: Exponential Rényi entropy and risk measurement

 We start this section by introducing the \textit{Rényi entropy}, a flexible measure that quantifies the uncertainty of a random variable from its distribution.
 It encompasses the well-known \textit{Shannon entropy} which is recovered as a special case.
 We then show how its exponential transform can be thought of as a \textit{deviation risk measure}.
-A discussion of the impact of Rényi's $\alpha$ parameter closes the section.
+A discussion of the impact of Rényi's $\alpha$ parameter closes the section, arguing in particular that setting $\alpha \in [0,1]$ should be favored in our portfolio selection context.

-In the sequel, we denote $F_X$ (resp. $f_X$) the distribution (resp. probability density or mass) function of a random variable $X$.
+In the sequel, we respectively denote $F_X$ and $f_X$ the cdf and pdf of a random variable $X$.
+We are exclusively interested in continuous distributions.